Parliamentary Office of Science and Technology: History

-In 2001, both Houses decided that POST should indeed be established as a permanent bicameral institution, funded exclusively by Parliament itself, through the two Houses, in a ratio of 70%/30%, Commons/Lords.
+In 2000, both Houses decided that POST should be established as a permanent bicameral institution, funded exclusively by Parliament.

-In 2009, POST celebrated its 20th anniversary with, among other events, a special conference, arranged by the Director, Prof Cope, on "Images of the Future".
+In 2009, POST celebrated its 20th anniversary with, among other events, a conference on "Images of the Future".
 The keynote participants were the Hon.
 Bart Gordon, Chair of the US House of Representatives' Committee on Science and Technology and Dr Jim Dator of the University of Hawaii Futures Research Centre, along with many other Members and staff of Parliaments across the world.

-Because of the enthusiasm of Members of both Houses, POST had enjoyed a unique status within Parliament.
-It was from its inception attached administratively to the House of Commons COMMISSION (though always with its link to the House of Lords.)

-This arrangement was intended specifically to distinguish the office and its functions from the Libraries of either House.
-These conduct non peer-reviewed "studies", of varying quality.
-POST - on the other hand - was expected to provide proactive analysis and options, freed from the immediate pressure of political or administrative expectations, trying to embrace futures thinking, and above all, to subject all its work to the most critical peer review analysis.

-POST'S Director, Prof David Cope, returned to Cambridge University in 2012 and Dr Chris Tyler was appointed to lead POST by parliamentary authorities.

-Dr Tyler left POST in 2017 for a policy position at University College London.

-The Acting Directorship of POST was taken over by a longstanding staff member, Dr Chandrika Nath.
-In 2018, in an acknowledgement of POST's immutable science and technology assessment role, she was appointed Executive Director of the international Scientific Committee on Antarctic Research, the highly prestigious intergovernmental organisation.

-Dr Grant Hill-Cawthorne (University of Sydney) became Head of POST from May 2018.

 Activities

 Science and technology in parliament

 Most parliamentarians do not have a scientific or technological background but science and technology issues are increasingly integral to public policy.
 Parliamentarians are bombarded daily with lobbying, public enquiries and media stories about science and technology.
 These cover diverse areas such as medical advances, environmental issues and global communications.
 POST helps parliamentarians examine such issues effectively by providing information resources, in depth analysis and impartial advice.
 POST works closely with a wide range of organisations involved in science and technology, including select committees, all-party parliamentary groups, government departments, scientific societies, policy think tanks, business, academia and research funders.